KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 ### Jamie Dimon Plano Townhall

-Jamie Dimon visited Plano a few weeks before I joined JPMorgan.
+Jamie Dimon visited Plano a few weeks before I joined JPMorganChase.
 I was disappointed to have missed it.

 When I found out he was visiting again to do a townhall, I had to attend.